 - Negative side: Pride, Haughty Eyes (1st wicked abomination Pr.
 6:16-19)

-When two isn’t reflecting one, it denotes division and difference in the Bible.
-For example, the second day of creation DIVIDES the upper and lower waters, the second sentence in scripture speaks of chaos, and the second chapter reveals two trees representing life and death.
-The Brit Chadashah (N.T.) also confirms two’s pattern of division or separation.
-Consider the second books of Corinthians, Thessalonians, Timothy, Peter, and 2 John; they each speak either about the enemy/antichrist or the church in ruin/apostasy.
+When two isn’t reflecting the positive side of one (unity), it denotes division rather than multiplication (blessing) in the Bible.
+For example, the second day of creation DIVIDES the upper and lower waters.
+The second sentence in scripture speaks of chaos, and the second chapter reveals two trees representing life and death.
+The Apostolic Writings (N.T.) also confirms two’s pattern of division or separation.
+Consider the second books of Corinthians, Thessalonians, Timothy, Peter, and 2 John; they each speak either about the enemy/antichrist or the assembly in ruin/apostasy.
+Two presents one with a choice, and hopefully that choice will lead to life and blessing, a positive change that repeats through each new cycle or shanah (year).

 - Second Hebrew letter: Beht Numerical value of two.
-Pictographic meaning house, tent, sons/daughters, to build, and division.
+Pictographic meaning house, tent, sons/daughters (ben/bat), to build, and division.
 As a preposition, it means “in” or “with.”

 - 1st letter of the Bible is an enlarged Hebrew beht.
-This implies that God’s intent from the very beginning is to expand/build His House.
+This implies that God’s intent from the very beginning of creation was to expand/build His House.

 - The two (male & female) are meant to join together to form one (echad) flesh, bringing unity.